christian-posta/ceposta-devops-ose/docs/set-up-docker.md

 ## Install docker

+Now you can install from the yum repos:

+    sudo yum -y install docker-io
+    sudo chkconfig docker on
+    sudo service docker start

 You can add your user to the allowed docker group with this (so you don't have to _sudo_ every time)

     usermod -a -G docker <your-user>